-When the teaming is active, and only one of the connection is lost, the Gigabit transfers will continue as the second connection will take over seamlessly.
-No warning message is displayed in the Multicam configuration module.
+When the teaming is active, and only one of the connection is lost, the Gigabit transfers will continue as the second connection will take over .
+No warning message is displayed in the Multicam configuration module, but this information is however available in XNet Monitor or XNet Web Monitor.